What is trustworthiness in qualitative research?

 Ensuring trustworthiness in qualitative research is of paramount importance for researchers seeking to delve into the intricacies of human behavior and experiences.
 Guba and Lincoln's framework provides a comprehensive set of criteria— Credibility, Transferability, Dependability, and Confirmability—that researchers can employ to enhance the rigor and validity of their qualitative studies.

-By employing strategies such as Prolonged Engagement, Member Checking, Peer Debriefing, and triangulation, researchers can enhance the credibility of their findings, ensuring that they accurately represent the perspectives and experiences of the participants.
+By employing strategies such as Prolonged Engagement, Member Checking, peer debriefing, and triangulation, researchers can enhance the credibility of their findings, ensuring that they accurately represent the perspectives and experiences of the participants.
 Detailed descriptions of the research context, participants, and data collection methods promote Transferability, enabling readers to evaluate the relevance of the findings in different settings.

 Dependability is bolstered by maintaining a transparent and well-documented research process, including clear descriptions of the research design, data collection procedures, and analytical techniques.
 The use of audit trails and engaging in peer review processes further enhance the dependability of the research, allowing for traceability and potential replication.